 Softer Six: As good as Davison is, Baker matches him beat for beat.
 This is the real renaissance of Big Finish, rehabilitating the sixth Doctor, a much hated incarnation of the Doctor.
+I will go on to explore this in considerable depth over the next 230 odd releases but it still thrills me to think that thanks to the valiant efforts of both Baker and Big Finish that this Doctor has had a rehabilitation enough that pretty much everybody who still loathes his Doctor on TV adds the caveat 'but he's great on audio.'
 It has long been proposed by Baker fans (including myself) that it was the scripts and behind the scenes that spoiled what could have been a decent run for a fine actor and Big Finish has given us the proof.
 With Baker finally having some input into what makes his Doctor tick he makes him an amiable, polite, charming sort of fellow, travelling alone, softly spoken and a real treat to share an adventure with.
 He is observant, surprisingly modest for the most part, tangles with the authorities with glee and with a gift for poetry.
 A genuine pleasure to listen this sixth Doctor.
+And he would continue to be my favourite throughout, with an astonishing run of quality stories.

 The Real McCoy: The most disappointing transition to audio is the seventh Doctor who relied on his brooding presence and piercing eyes to puncture a scene on television.
 I always felt that McCoy was the weakest performer, with some inconsistent performances unbalancing some great scripts and he is certainly the least believable of the three here.
-He still has real trouble shouting convincingly (its really odd!) and doesn’t really have a chance to shine in his episode, overshadowed by the plot going on around him.
-Still there are a few compensations, he has a melancholic tone to his voice in his first few scenes, cooing to the TARDIS affectionately and he has a few funny moments when he is with the other two, especially when he uses the more rotund sixth Doctor to break his fall at one point.
-Described as the thinker.
+He still has real trouble shouting convincingly (it's really odd) and doesn’t really have a chance to shine in his episode, overshadowed by the plot going on around him.
+Still there are a few compensations; he has a melancholic tone to his voice in his first few scenes, cooing to the TARDIS affectionately and he has a few funny moments when he is with the other two, especially when he uses the more rotund sixth Doctor to break his fall at one point.
+Described as the thinker of the three.
+McCoy would go on to have something of a renaissance of his own in the middle run of the main range (100-150) but looking across the range as a whole he really suffers from a mixture of weak scripts, and first night readings of them that make it sound like some of the time he is not invested (or doesn't understand) the material.

 Great ideas: The Temporan, the legendary time beast that folds its way through the oceans of time, serene, sublime.
 A prison planet holding a war criminal.
 The Sirens of Time feeding on divergences in the timeline.
 The story cleverly allows us to enjoy an episode with each Doctor stopping at a pivotal point and we learn in the last episode that he made the wrong choices and changed the timeline, feeding the Sirens the energy they extract from such deviations.
 They need others to cause destruction for them and Elanya/Helen/Ellie nudged at each Doctor in the right direction to do so.
-That’s some ambitious plotting.
+That’s some ambitious plotting and trust me that is not an accolade I will be throwing at Nick Briggs too often.

 Standout Performance: Sarah Mowat because she plays four different characters and manages to make enough differences to make each feel like a character in their own right.
 I can completely understand why Nick Briggs gave her her own series in Dalek Empire.
-Maggie Stables deserves the runner up prize for her unforgettable turn as Ruthley, chewing the scenery fabulously and being just weird enough to be slightly scary!
+I saw her in the theatre in Eastbourne once and she was just as commanding there.
+Maggie Stables deserves the runner up prize for her unforgettable turn as Ruthley; chewing the scenery fabulously and being just weird enough to be slightly scary.
+Give this woman a part as a companion immediately.

 Sparkling Dialogue: ‘If you do obey your orders Commander you’ll be signing the death warrants of the Time Lords.’